-The gardens of Florence where to breathe the spring
+The gardens of Florence to go now

 A photo and inusual walk to get to know the green soul of a city made not only of magnificent marble